 It is expected that initially for each cPP being established, the set of CCRA Participants that issue an ES may be relatively small.
 However, as the cPP matures, and the number of products that are certified against the cPP increases, the number of nations who find the cPP useful to the extent that an ES becomes appropriate for them is expected to increase.
-Increasing the number of ES's (and PS's) after a cPP has been finalized is still expected to be useful, not only in making requirements clear to vendors, but also in supporting the future activity of the iTC and maintenance of the cPP.
+Increasing the number of ESs (and PSs) after a cPP has been finalized is still expected to be useful, not only in making requirements clear to vendors, but also in supporting the future activity of the iTC and maintenance of the cPP.

-The lifecycle of Position Statements and Endorsement Statements, relative to other iTC activity, is shown in Figure 2.
+The PS and ES lifecycle, relative to other iTC activity, is shown in Figure 2.